AZO234/NP2kai/README.md

 (This file must be wiritten in UTF-8.)
 FDD/HDD/CD are mounted and start.

-Mouse is cuptured (hidden/show toggle) by F11 key.
+Mouse cursor moving is always enable with mouse.

+Mouse cursor moving and left-button be able to controled with joypad stick.
+Switch Stick2Mouse mode in config to 'L-stick' or 'R-stick(default)'.
+- Stick: mouse move
+- Thumb: mouse left button
+(if you need right-button, enable to J2M and use A button.)

-Mouse cursor is able to move with joypad.
+Mouse cursor is able to move with joypad's digital button.
 Switch Joy2Mouse/Keyboard mode in config to 'Mouse'.
 - D-UP/DOWN/LEFT/RIGHT: mouse move
-- B button: left click
+- B button: mouse left button
-- A button: right click
+- A button: mouse right button
 - R button: mouse speed up durling hold

 Keyboard is able to control with joypad.